 Getting the staff involved will help morale and give employees a fun purpose for exploring their city.
 You could even offer the employees small incentives for writing or publishing content on the “local’s corner.”
-Keep in mind, special policies may have to be crafted in order to keep the content appropriate and consistent.
-The difference between the employee’s blog and the regular blog might be that the latter is comprised of fully-formed paragraphs and includes keywords while an employee’s blog post might be as simple as an Instagram snapshot of a beautiful sunset off a hidden beach.
+Keep in mind; individual policies may have to be crafted to keep the content appropriate and consistent.
+The difference between the employee’s blog and the regular blog might be that the latter is comprised of fully-formed paragraphs and includes keywords while an employee’s blog post might be as simple as an Instagram snapshot of a beautiful sunset on a hidden beach.
 Depending on the size of a hotel’s staff, it’s probable that some of the employees are photo or video enthusiasts themselves or even enjoy writing and would enjoy publishing content that would help guests explore the area.

 Of course, many properties might encourage their staff to write for the hotel’s official blog or to post on Facebook, but separating the employee’s content from the marketer’s is a good idea because it ensures that your hotel’s overall social media marketing strategy is not disrupted.